254Co/BrokerSync/BrokerSync/docs/design/Architecture.md

  ### Price Discovery Module

   Responsibilities:
-    - Price Calculation: Calculates the best bid and ask prices for each product and contract based on the current state of the order books.
+    - Price Calculation: Calculates the assesed/indicative price for each contract based on the current state of the order book and historical trades the contract and related or correlated contracts.
-    - Market Impact Assessment: Analyzes the impact of large orders on prices, adjusting algorithms to ensure fair pricing.
-    - Real-Time Updates: Provides real-time price updates to the system, publishing execution prices to the Matched Trades Topic.
+    - Real-Time Updates: Provides real-time price updates to the system, publishing current assessed prices to the Product & Contract Management Module.

   Subcomponents:
     - Price Calculator: Consumes data from the Order Book Updates Topic, calculates the current bid/ask spread, and determines the execution price for matched trades.